vim-scraper/vim-scraper.github.com/support.markdown

 title: Support
 ---

-If you find a script that has been improperly packaged, please [file an issue](http://github.com/vim-scripts/vim-scraper/issues) on the [vim-scraper](http://github.com/vim-scripts/vim-scraper) package.
+If you find a script that has been improperly packaged or can't immediately be used with Pathogen, please [file an issue](http://github.com/vim-scripts/vim-scraper/issues) on the [vim-scraper](http://github.com/vim-scripts/vim-scraper) package.